Skip to main content

 Q: How to manage Django's SECRET_KEY?

-A: It is recommended to manage sensitive configurations using environment variables and set them in cloud functions.
+A: It is recommended to use environment variables to manage sensitive configurations and set them in cloud functions.

 Best Practices